Autodesk 3DS Reader

 Textures

-Textures are fully supported when parsing 3DS.
+Textures are fully supported when parsing 3DS files.

-• Truncated to 12 characters
+• Limited to 12 characters

-• Without the containing folder
+• Stored without the folder path

-• Usually capitalized
+• Typically capitalized

-The search folders are in that order:
+The search folders are in the following order:

-3DS and Default Unit
+3DS and Default Units